secretgraph/secretgraph/README.md

     -   Needs much more work especially on gui side
     -   a better ActionDialog is neccessary
 -   implement settings/config (partly done)
 -   modernize ActionDialog, redesign, multi column?
+Move partly to shareDialog?
 -   implement shareFn and ShareDialog, Config has a special ShareDialog (partly done)
 -   test permissions
 -   way to inject tokens (as user)